patternfly/patternfly/src/patternfly/components/InputGroup/examples/InputGroup.md

 ```

 ## Documentation
-### Overview
-Use the input group to extend form controls by adding text, buttons, selects, etc.

 ### Accessibility
 When using the `.pf-c-input-group` always ensure labels are used outside the input group with the `.pf-screen-reader` class applied.
 You can also make use of the `aria-describedby`, `aria-label`, or `aria-labelledby` attributes.
 For more information on accessibility and forms see the [form component](/components/form).